Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-BR/maintain-networks.md

 ### Flaming Fir

 Flaming Fir is the public Substrate test network.
-It contains some pallets that will not be included in the AXIASolar runtime.
+It contains some pallets that will not be included in the AXIA runtime.

 Flaming Fir is built from the tip of master and is the default option when running the Substrate executable.